unetonn/PlayTimeSystem/README.md

 ## Features
 - Tracks playtime for each player.
 - Saves player data persistently.
-- Command /playtime <player> Check players or your own playtime!
+- Command /playtime (args) Check players or your own playtime!
 - Allows the server to display the total playtime of each player.

 ## Something Else?